richmahn/en_tn/jer/front/intro.md

 #### What is the Book of Jeremiah about? ####

-Jeremiah's began prophesying about 626 B.C.
+Jeremiah began prophesying about 626 B.C.
 After the death of King Josiah, many groups of people in Israel opposed Jeremiah.
 Some of these people wanted to depend on Egypt to protect the nation.
 Others were idol worshipers.
 They hated Jeremiah for denouncing their gods.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])

 During the reign of King Jehoiakim, Jeremiah proclaimed his prophecies about the temple of Yahweh.
 King Jehoiakim received some of these prophecies in writing and burned the document.
 The next king, Zedekiah, imprisoned Jeremiah when he called for the king to surrender to Babylon.